yudhaadi77/MyPortofolio/README.md

-# Yudha Adi Putra - Data Portfolio
+# Data Science & Analyst Portofolio

-Hi there!
+Hi there I'm yudha!
 This documentation is like a quick snapshot of my project in the data field, showing off my skills and know-how in this area.

 ## Table of Contents